lab19digital/wp19/README.md

 	/etc/

-Once this is done, the socket file for MySQL socket connections will be founds.
+Once this is done, the socket file for MySQL socket connections will be found.
 If this is not the case you need to confirm your socket files exists and is configured correctly in the PHP.ini file being used.

 	mysql.default_socket = /Applications/MAMP/tmp/mysql/mysql.sock